aslamhus/VideoEditor/CONTRIBUTING.md

 2. Window event listener clean up when video editor is destroyed
 3. Add property @type for menu bar button (types should go in the type.js file)
 4. Expand readme
-5. Add minDuration to limit
-6. Further encapsulate cropper functionality in the Timeline component.
+5. Further encapsulate cropper functionality in the Timeline component.
 Probably, the Viewer component is the right place for it.
-7. Housecleaning: removed commented out code, erroneous comments, and unused variables.
+6. Housecleaning: removed commented out code, erroneous comments, and unused variables.
-8. Decrease bundle size.
+7. Decrease bundle size.
-9. Add tests
+8. Add tests
-10. Reduce complexity of Timeline / RangeSelector
+9. Reduce complexity of Timeline / RangeSelector
+10. Add more documentation
+11. There is a brief flash when the cropper is toggled on.
+12. Lazyload instructions component

+## Features to Add

+1. Minimum duration limit
+2. Loop toggle control button
+3. Rotate video